rach0022/mad9137_final/README.md

 - [x] check how form values are read into the url request task and then test the request | solution had to use addingPercentEncoding to allow characters like quotations and curly braces
 - [ ] collection view cells are aligned all over the place with the buttons either showing above or below the title ...
 - [x]  SSL certificate has expired, maybe I am =sending the auth credentials wrong | ERROR: An SSL error has occurred and a secure connection to the server cannot be made.
 Error from API... handle it | SOLUTION: Change to unsecure http protocol because the security certificate expired on the server
+- [ ] clicking on a cell with no info set will crash the prgram, must add guard statements

 ## Layout (21 pt)